-The New Zorn Limited Palette
+The Modern Zorn Limited Palette

 The Zorn palette refers to a palette of colors attributed to the Swedish artist, Anders Zorn (18 February 1860–22 August 1920).
 It consists of four colors: yellow ocher, ivory black, vermilion and lead white.
 In this set, we have substituted cadmium red light for vermilion to make this palette more affordable for artists.
 Read more about the Zorn palette.
 Buy this palette and save 10%